Worteks/bbb-ansible/README.md

 ## Requirements

  * Ansible 2.9+ on your deployment node, python-cryptography > 3, rsync
- * Ubuntu Xenial on your BigBlueButton nodes (bbb 2.2, or Bionic for bbb 2.3)
+ * Ubuntu Bionic on your BigBlueButton nodes (bbb 2.3, or Xenial for bbb 2.2)
  * Debian Buster for everything else (ubuntu might work, though untested so far)

 The rest depends on your context.